Associate professor, dr hab.

 The work on CNTs led to a collaboration with Prof. Marcin Opallo’s electrochemisty group at IPC PAS and I was offered a position as a postdoc to use CNTs for electrode modifications, despite the fact the I had no prior knowledge of electrochemistry.

-After a stint as postdoc at IEMN in Lille in France, where I studied electrowetting, I returned to IPC PAS for an assistant professors position.
+After a stint as postdoc at IEMN in Lille in France, where I studied electrowetting, I returned to IPC PAS for an assistant professor position.
 After finishing my habilitation I was given the opportunity to lead my own research group when Prof. Opallo’s group was split into three smaller parts.